Home » Chicken Recipes » Double Crust Chicken Pot Pie

 How to Make the BEST Double Crust Chicken Pot Pie Recipe

-• Kitchen tools you’ll need: One 10 inch cast iron skillet or similar size baking dish, sharp knife and chopping board, measuring cups and spoons, large spoon and a whisk.
+• Kitchen Tools You’ll Need: One 10-inch cast iron skillet or or pie plate, large skillet to make the filling, sharp knife and chopping board, measuring cups and spoons, wire rack, large spoon and a whisk.

-• Do you have to make double crust chicken pot pie in a cast iron skillet?
+• Do You Have to Use a Cast Iron Skillet?
 You can make this recipe for pot pie in any oven safe skillet or similar size baking dish.

-• What kind of chicken is best for chicken pot pie?
-This recipe uses rotisserie chicken.
+• Use Fully Cooked Chicken for a Timesaver: This recipe uses rotisserie chicken.
 You could also use any leftover cooked chicken that’s been roasted, poached or even grilled if you’re looking for a round two meal option.

-• Are premade pie crusts necessary use?
-I use refrigerated pie crusts in this recipe to make the meal-prep go a bit quicker.
-That means, you’ll use the entire package which contains two crusts.
-In doing so, it’s easy to whip-up on a weekday when time is an issue.
+• Refrigerated Pie Crusts Make Easy Prep: I use refrigerated pie crusts in this recipe to make the prep time quicker since there’s no need pull out a rolling pin to roll dough.
+You’ll use the entire package which contains two crusts.
+In doing so, it’s easy to whip-up on a weekday when you’re in a time crunch.

 best-chicken-pot-pie-recipe-skillet